jdantonio/jdantonio.github.io/cv/index.md

 Test Double, Columbus OH

 * A software development consulting agency which builds rich web and mobile applications for a variety of clients.
 We also speak at conferences and participate in open source development.
+* Currently building social tools for an online game developer.

 Oct 2012-Jun 2015 **Principal Software Developer**